Hurricane Delta: Louisiana

 In the immediate aftermath of Delta, Louisiana Governor John Bel Edwards stated that tens of thousands would need help recovering after the storm's destruction.
 He also surveyed damage in areas hard-hit by the hurricane.

-Records and distinctions
+Records and naming

 Delta was the earliest 25th tropical or subtropical storm on record in an Atlantic hurricane season, surpassing the old mark of November 15, set by Tropical Storm Gamma in 2005.
 Delta rapidly intensified from a 35 mi/h tropical depression to a 130 mph Category 4 hurricane in twenty-four hours, the fastest such occurrence on record in the Atlantic Basin.
 Delta was the record-setting tenth named storm of the year to make landfall in the continental U.S., surpassing the previous record of nine set in 1916.
 Delta was also the record-tying fourth named storm to hit Louisiana in 2020, tying the record set in 2002; this record was surpassed by Hurricane Zeta later in the month.

+The 2020 season was the second (along with 2005) in which an alphabetic list of 21 storm names had been exhausted, necessitating use of the Greek alphabet auxiliary list.
+In March 2021, the World Meteorological Organization replaced that auxiliary list with a new 21-name supplemental list.
+As a result, the letter Delta will not be used to name another Atlantic hurricane for the foreseeable future.